 The ultimate "boots on the ground" authority of what is best for a child are the parents.
-Only parents can extend accountability to the outcomes.
+Only parents can extend accountability to the individual student level.
+Governments and institutions can only impose accountability at the system level, which means individual student needs are necessarily overlooked.